sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/run.rst

 Run Stage
 ======================

-- In run stage we will execute the notebook with all parameters added in the App.
+- In the run stage, we will execute the notebook with all parameters added to the App.

-- Let's first add title in page if needed with "html element" component like below.
+- Let's first add a title on the page if needed with the "Html element" component like below.

    .. figure:: ../../../_assets/web-app/add-stage-run-title.PNG
       :alt: web-app
       :width: 80%

--  Now, let's add column component in the bottom and divide it into two columns for adding the ``back`` and ``run`` buttons.
+-  Now, let's add a column component at the bottom and divide it into two columns for adding the ``back`` and ``run`` buttons.

--  Add back button in first column to go to back stage and perform actions depending upon event.
+-  Add the back button in the first column to go to the back stage and perform actions depending upon the event.
 Set its event name as ``back``.

--  Add next button in second column to go to next stage and perform actions depending upon event.
+-  Add the next button in the second column to go to the next stage and perform actions depending upon the event.
 Set its add event name as ``execute``.
-We can also can add CUSTOM CSS CLASS like          float-right, float-left etc
+We can also add CUSTOM CSS     CLASS like float-right, float-left, etc.

    .. figure:: ../../../_assets/web-app/add-stage-run-runbtn.PNG
       :alt: web-app